ty2k/js-algorithms/README.md

 # js-algorithms

 A collection of JavaScript algorithm solutions.
-Use with Node's `require` syntax.
+Use with Node's `require()` syntax.
+Tests are available in the `./test/` folder.

 ## Array: filter strings out - array-filter-strings-out.js